 Engaged couples spend a good amount of time selecting their first dance song, but have you ever consider the dance style you’d like to perform for this very special moment?
-Below, we’ve listed some of the most popular dances to help you decide.
+What dances are popular at weddings?
+Below, we’ve listed some of the most popular wedding dance styles to help you decide.

 The Slow Dance (or Nightclub Two Step)

+Many people wonder how to slow dance, but it's actually pretty simple!
 This is a more formal version of “the sway,” as it includes a certain “hold” – right hands held together and left hands placed on either the shoulder/upper back or the waist – side steps on particular counts with the music, and some pivots.
-It requires a touch more preparation than “the sway” in order to make sure you and your love are in agreement with certain moves, and the song choice will be similar to that of “the sway” as well.
+This wedding dance requires a touch more preparation than “the sway” in order to make sure you and your love are in agreement with certain moves on the dance floor, and the song choice will be similar to that of “the sway” as well.
 Adding in some slow spins, dips, and lifts is a popular way to customize this form.

 The Classic Waltz

 A variety of different styles fall under this category, including the Lindy hop, jitterbug, jive, boogie, East Coast, and West Coast swing.
-If you’re looking into this dance, be wary of your attire – it’s quite fast-paced with more than a few lifts, fast turns, and leg kicks.
+If you’re looking into this wedding dance, be wary of your attire and make sure you feel comfortable – it’s quite fast-paced with more than a few lifts, fast turns, and leg kicks.
 It’s a fun, lively way to kick off your marriage – especially if you have a flair for vintage details.
 We recommend a professional choreographer!
-Ladies might consider changing out of their wedding gown and into a shorter, flowy dress with dance shorts underneath and comfortable shoes.
+Ladies might consider changing out of their wedding gown and into a shorter, flowy dress with shorts underneath and comfortable shoes.
 Gentlemen should be wary of their shoes and take the time to remove a tighter suit jacket.

-Lying somewhere between a Waltz and a swing dance, this style is fantastic for a pair with access to an instructor and a desire to incorporate a tune with a medium tempo and playful dance moves.
+Lying somewhere between a Waltz and a swing, this wedding-dance style is fantastic for a pair with access to an instructor and a desire to incorporate a tune with a medium tempo and playful moves.
 In fact, a wide variety of classic and contemporary songs would work well with this form.
-As with swing dancing and the Waltz, the moves can get complicated, so we recommend taking a class on the subject.
+As with swing dancing and the Waltz, the moves can get complicated, so we recommend taking a class on the subject before you hit the dance floor.
 The best news?
-Most modern wedding outfits will do nicely for a Foxtrot.
+Most modern wedding outfits will work nicely for a Foxtrot.

-This Latin dance is excellent for a couple looking to evoke a sensual vibe from their first dance.
-It requires a lot of hip work and fluidity from both partners, but it’s much easier to learn than other Latin styles, such as the salsa and mambo, but will definitely require some practice before the big day.
-There is a smaller selection of melodies available that will fit this form, but they’re easy to find and very enjoyable for the dancers and on-lookers alike.
+This Latin style is excellent for a couple looking to evoke a sensual vibe from their special dance in wedding attire.
+It requires a lot of hip work and fluidity from both partners, but it’s much easier to learn than other Latin styles, such as the salsa and mambo, but will definitely require some practice before the wedding day.
+There is a smaller selection of melodies available that will fit this form, but they’re easy to find and very enjoyable for the dancers and guests alike.
 Shoes may need to be changed, and ladies may want to check out how their dress handles hip movement and turns before she takes the floor.

 Mambo & Salsa Dance

 Though technically different, the salsa and mambo share a few key characteristics.
 Both are more fast-paced than the rumba and incorporate some complicated steps.
 The mambo is a touch more staccato while a salsa is fluid and rhythmic.
 If you want to bring a certain sensual, but up-tempo, flair to your first dance, either of these styles is an excellent choice.
 Select a song that reflects the style: it doesn’t necessarily have to be Latin in origin, but those are always excellent tunes for this form.
-Work with a professional to make this dance all it can be, and note that a costume change into more dance-friendly clothing will likely be a requirement.
-Note: a tango dance might also be an option, though it is a touch more sexual and serious than these two options and may not go over well as a wedding dance.
+Work with a professional to make this performance all it can be, and note that a costume change into more appropriate clothing for this ballroom dance will likely be a requirement.
+Note: a tango dance on wedding dance floors might also be an option, though it is a touch more sexual and serious than these two options and may not go over well as a dance at wedding events.

-If you’re looking to include a variety of different songs or dance moves, the possibilities are endless.
+If you’re looking to include a variety of different songs or moves, the possibilities are endless.
 You can pick and choose your favorite dances and pair them with different tunes to expertly match your personal style.
-No need to hire a professional – unless you’d like to – you and your love can coordinate the routine yourselves.
+No need to hire a professional – unless you’d like to – you and your love can coordinate the routine yourselves and just dance – wedding guests will love the genuine feel of love in the room.
 This style’s appeal is customization: decide if you’ll do a quick change, who you’d like involved, and in what order your moves take place.